 ChinaVine Copyright and Creative Commons License

-If you contribute materials directly to ChinaVine, you thereby license it to the public for reuse under CC BY-NC-SA.
-If you want to import materials that you have found elsewhere or that you have co-authored with others, you can only do so if it is available under terms that are compatible with the CC BY-NC-SA license.
+If you contribute materials directly to ChinaVine, you thereby license it to the public for reuse under the CC BY-NC-SA 3.0 license.
+If you want to import materials that you have found elsewhere or that you have co-authored with others, you can only do so if it is available under terms that are compatible with the CC BY-NC-SA 3.0 license.
 If materials have been previously published and you wish to donate it to ChinaVine under the appropriate license, you will need to verify copyright.
 If you are not a copyright holder, you will still need to verify copyright permission.
 You retain copyright to materials you contribute to ChinaVine.
 You can later republish and relicense them in any way you like.
-However, you can never retract or alter the license for copies of materials that you place on ChinaVine.
+However, you can never retract or alter the license for copies of materials that you place on ChinaVine under a Creative Commons license except in the event of a breach by a particular user, in which case the CC license terminates but only as to the person who violated the license.